zoho/zohocrm-java-sdk-2.0/README.md

         Environment environment = USDataCenter.PRODUCTION;

         /*
 		 * Create a Token instance
-            * 1 -> OAuth client id.
+		 * clientID -> OAuth client id.
-            * 2 -> OAuth client secret.
+		 * clientSecret -> OAuth client secret.
-            * 3 -> REFRESH/GRANT token.
+		 * refreshToken -> refresh token.
-            * 4 -> Token type(REFRESH/GRANT).
-            * 5 -> OAuth redirect URL.
+		 * redirectURL -> OAuth redirect URL.
 		 */
-        Token token = new OAuthToken("clientId", "clientSecret", "REFRESH/GRANT token", TokenType.REFRESH/GRANT);
+		Token token = new OAuthToken.Builder()
+        .clientID("clientId1")
+        .clientSecret("clientSecret1")
+        .refreshToken("refreshToken")
+        .redirectURL("redirectURL")
+        .build();

         /*
 		 * Create an instance of TokenStore.
-        * 1 -> DataBase host name.
-Default "localhost"
+		 * host -> DataBase host name.
+Default "jdbc:mysql://localhost"
-        * 2 -> DataBase name.
+		 * databaseName -> DataBase name.
 Default "zohooauth"
-        * 3 -> DataBase user name.
+		 * userName -> DataBase user name.
 Default "root"
+		 * tableName -> DataBase table name.
+Default "oauthtoken"
-        * 4 -> DataBase password.
+		 * password -> DataBase password.
 Default ""
-        * 5 -> DataBase port number.
+		 * portNumber -> DataBase port number.
 Default "3306"
 		 */
-        //TokenStore tokenstore = new DBStore();
+//		TokenStore tokenstore = new DBStore.Builder().build();

-        TokenStore tokenstore = new DBStore("hostName", "dataBaseName", "userName", "password", "portNumber");
+		TokenStore tokenstore = new DBStore.Builder()
+        .host("hostName")
+        .databaseName("databaseName")
+        .tableName("tableName")
+        .userName("userName")
+        .password("password")
+        .portNumber("portNumber")
+        .build();

-        //TokenStore tokenstore = new FileStore("absolute_file_path");
+//		TokenStore tokenstore = new FileStore("absolute_file_path");

 		/*
-         * autoRefreshFields
+		* autoRefreshFields (default value is false)
-         * if true - all the modules' fields will be auto-refreshed in the background, every hour.
+		* true - all the modules' fields will be auto-refreshed in the background, every hour.
-         * if false - the fields will not be auto-refreshed in the background.
-The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler(com.zoho.crm.api.util.ModuleFieldsHandler)
+		* false - the fields will not be auto-refreshed in the background.
+The user can manually delete the file(s) or refresh the fields using methods from ModuleFieldsHandler
 		*
-         * pickListValidation
+		* pickListValidation (default value is true)
 		* A boolean field that validates user input for a pick list field and allows or disallows the addition of a new value to the list.
 		* true - the SDK validates the input.
 If the value does not exist in the pick list, the SDK throws an error.
 		* false - the SDK does not validate the input and makes the API request with the user’s input to the pick list */
-        SDKConfig sdkConfig = new SDKConfig.Builder().setAutoRefreshFields(false).setPickListValidation(true).build();
+		SDKConfig config = new SDKConfig.Builder()
+        .autoRefreshFields(true)
+        .pickListValidation(false)
+        .build();

         String resourcePath = "/Users/user_name/Documents/javasdk-application";

         /*
-        * Call static initialize method of Initializer class that takes the arguments
+	      * Set the following in InitializeBuilder
-        * 1 -> UserSignature instance
+	      * user -> UserSignature instance
-        * 2 -> Environment instance
+	      * environment -> Environment instance
-        * 3 -> Token instance
+	      * token -> Token instance
-        * 4 -> TokenStore instance
+	      * store -> TokenStore instance
-        * 5 -> SDKConfig instance
+	      * SDKConfig -> SDKConfig instance
-        * 6 -> resourcePath - A String
+	      * resourcePath -> resourcePath - A String
+	      * logger -> Log instance (optional)
-        * 7 -> Logger instance
+	      * requestProxy -> RequestProxy instance (optional)
 	    */
-        Initializer.initialize(user, environment, token, tokenstore, sdkConfig, resourcePath, logger);
+		new Initializer.Builder()
+		.user(user)
+		.environment(environment)
+		.token(token)
+		.store(tokenstore)
+		.SDKConfig(config)
+		.resourcePath(resourcePath)
+		.logger(logger)
+		.initialize();

         String moduleAPIName = "Leads";